 Supports and Resources

-There are many supports and resources available to students and staff at Red River College, including those listed below.
-You can also check out supports and resources specific to students and staff, plus a list of crisis resources.
+There are many supports and resources available at Red River College Polytechnic, including those listed below.
+You can also check out supports and resources specific to crisis resources.

 If you need help, please reach out.